miguelsoliv/senacpos-graphql/README.md

 - Create/Update package.json: `npm init`
 - Installing dependencies: `npm i`
 - Starting server: `node src/index.js` ( http://localhost:4000/ )
+- Authenticate: copy the token from the 'signin' method and paste it into the HTTP Headers section in the following format: `{ "Authorization": "Bearer [ your token ]" }`

 ## Examples